pcamus/weather_balloon_project/manual.md

 To program and retreive files form the Raspberry Pi Pico I used the Thonny IDE.

-I worked with two interpreter the default Thonny interpreter, running on my computer and te MicroPython interpreter running on the Pico board.
+I worked with two interpreters :

+- The default Thonny interpreter, running on my computer.
+- The MicroPython interpreter running on the Pico board.

 The interface is the following :